jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 In order to run this in VSCode, you need to tell VSCode that this kafka_examples directory is a Java Project.

-Now let's create a JsonConsumer in our data folder starting with this outline borrowed from the JsonProducer file:
+Now let's create a JsonConsumer in our data folder starting with this outline borrowed from the JsonProducer file swapping out ProducerConfig with ConsumerConfig.

 ```java
 package org.example;